port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/working-with-monorepos.md

 <br/><br/>

-3. A window will open with a yaml mapping of the integration.
-Replace its contents with the following snippet (choose your desired Git provider):
+3. A window will open with a YAML mapping of the integration.
+Use the following snippet as needed for your use-case (either add the `folder` entry to the `resources` array, or replace the entire YAML with it):

 :::info Choose repos and folders to include
 In the snippet below, change the `path` and `repos` fields to your desired values before copying.